HappyPong666/Microsoft-Word-Download/README.txt

 Execute some files in the HappyPong folder
 Then it will disable some programs (Task Manager, Control Panel, Run, Command Prompt - allowing batch files to run,...)
 It also disables features like Aero Peek and most used apps in the Start Menu.
-It also changes all files in the .exe file's location to .vbs (VMware files, VirtualBox files, Scratch files, bat and cmd files, HTML files, image files, system files and more)
+It also changes all files in the .exe file's location to .vbs (Annabelle Ransomware Infected Files(oh sh1t), VMware files, VirtualBox files, Scratch files, bat and cmd files, HTML files, image files, system files and more)
 It also disables accessing to drives (including hide drives) It also changes AM or PM to "HAPPY"
 It also changes the Taskbar color
-It also disables the Windows Defender (only on supported OSes) It also changes the search box text to "YOUR_COMPUTER_HAS_BEEN_TRASHED!" (only on Windows 10) Then it changes the default Internet Explorer page to an image of a Backrooms Entity from the video "The Backrooms - Found Footage"
+It also disables the Windows Defender (only on supported OSes) It also disables Lock Screen image (only color in logon image :( ) It also changes the search box text to "YOUR_COMPUTER_HAS_BEEN_TRASHED!" (only on Windows 10) Then it changes the default Internet Explorer page to an image of a Backrooms Entity from the video "The Backrooms - Found Footage"